eramons/techblog/content/post/thinkpadw500.md

 Note: flashrom can never write if the flash chip isn't found automatically.
 ```

 At this point, I tried and re-tried and checked the wiring and the grasp of the clip - alternating both spi programmers - but nothing was working.
-I was about to give up, suspecting I had broken the chip during trying.
-Just before giving up, I decided to perform step-by-step troubleshooting from an initial working scenario.
+I thought I had broken the chip during trying.
+Just before giving up, I decided to start with a working scenario and move progressively towards the setup I needed.

-To set up this initial working situation, I decided to read the rom chip from my laptop, a Librem13v1.
-I found the specifications of the chip and saw that the pin distribution was the same as the one of the W500 chip.
+To set up this initial working situation, I was going to read the rom chip from my - productive - laptop, the Librem13v1.
+I found the specifications of the chip and saw that the pin distribution was the same as the one for the W500 chip.
 So I removed the back of the laptop.
-Luckily, on the Librem the rom chip is easily accessible with just removing the back side - just 12 screws :)
+Luckily, on the Librem the rom chip is easily accessible with just removing the back side - 12 screws only :)

-I installed flashrom on an old desktop PC running Ubuntu - the laptop I was using before was the one whose chip I was trying to read.
+I installed flashrom on an old desktop PC running Ubuntu (the laptop I was using before was the one whose chip I was trying to read).
 I connected the clip to the chip, exactly as before, inserted the programmer in the PC and ran the same flashrom command:
 ```
 eramon@whisky:~$ sudo flashrom -p ch341a_spi
 flashrom v1.2-230-gc193fbd on Linux 5.4.0-58-generic (x86_64)
 flashrom is free software, get the source code at https://flashrom.org

-TODO Missing this output: repeat, if you want to include it.
+Using clock_gettime for delay loops (clk_id: 1, resolution: 1ns).
+Found Macronix flash chip "MX25L6405" (8192 kB, SPI) on ch341a_spi.
+Found Macronix flash chip "MX25L6405D" (8192 kB, SPI) on ch341a_spi.
+Found Macronix flash chip "MX25L6406E/MX25L6408E" (8192 kB, SPI) on ch341a_spi.
+Found Macronix flash chip "MX25L6436E/MX25L6445E/MX25L6465E/MX25L6473E/MX25L6473F" (8192 kB, SPI) on ch341a_spi.
+Multiple flash chip definitions match the detected chip(s): "MX25L6405", "MX25L6405D", "MX25L6406E/MX25L6408E", "MX25L6436E/MX25L6445E/MX25L6465E/MX25L6473E/MX25L6473F"
+Please specify which chip definition to use with the -c <chipname> option.
 ```

 So the programmer was working correctly, the wiring was right and flashrom on the ubuntu PC were working correctly.
-Next thing would be to try exactly the same setup, but with the w500 board.
+Next step would be to try the same setup changing the clip to the w500 board.

 ### 2.4.
 Success!